ArtiPedia/blog-v3/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 ---
 title: Jekyll Tutorial for Beginners
 desc: Jekyll is really simple once you know how it works.
-You can make your blog do wonders once you know how to play with templates, layouts, loops and curly braces.
-Here is a layman's Jekyll guide!
-Create yourself a clean, minimal and beautiful Jekyll blog.
+You can make your blog do wonders if you know how to play with templates, layouts, curly braces et al. Create yourself a clean, minimal and beautiful Jekyll blog.
 keywords: Jekyll tutorial, how Jekyll blog works, Jekyll blog setup, Jekyll working, Jekyll guide
 author: sharathdt
 tags: Jekyll